Start: September 11, 2024, Reykjavík, Iceland

 ☛ FEATURE: SEASIKNESS FREE.
 Crossing the Denmark Strait could be a challenging experience as this passage is famous for strong storms and heavy seas.
 To avoid spending several days in bumpy seas we arranged flights from Iceland to Greenland and back.
 The flight takes around 90 minutes each way.
 The time-saving flights not only allow us to shorten the total length of the trip but also make this trip appealing for people prone to seasickness, as the voyage will start and end within the sheltered waters of a massive Scoresby Sund fjord system.

-☛ FEATURE: SMALL GROUP/BEST OFFER.
-In spite of the total capacity of 18 clients, we will limit the group size to a maximum of 14 participants to make our Zodiac cruising and onboard experience more pleasant.
-Taking into account that flights are included in the price it is the cheapest offer for the small group Scoresby Sund expedition on the market.
+☛ FEATURE: SMALL GROUP In spite of the total capacity of 18 clients, we will limit the group size to a maximum of 12 participants to make our Zodiac cruising and onboard experience more pleasant.

 ☛ FEATURE: DRONE FRIENDLY.
 On this trip, we are continuing to introduce our idea to make some of our trips "drone friendly".
 Our ship MV Freya has a large open deck and is a great floating platform for drone launch and landing.
+Don't worry if you have no experience flying from the "carrier".
+Our Chief flight instructor Yves Adams has a successful record in bringing back "runaway" drones for our clients.
 Participants will also be able to do shore landings with time for aerial photography.
 Just imagine how beautiful the icebergs will look from the air, when bright blue underwater parts are visible!

 The Scoresby Sound on Greenland’s east coast is the largest fjord system in the world, and the major focus of our exciting photography cruise.
 Scoresby Sound pierces East Greenland for nearly 70 miles.
 Numerous fjords radiate from the sound—the longest is 130 miles long—and extend to the edge of the inland ice cap.
 The fjords are fed by the seasonal “flow” of the immense glaciers.
 This is one of the birthplaces of Greenland’s famous giant icebergs.